-Custom billing adapters are routines, i.e. drivers, written in Perl that perform saving of CDR information using specific protocols.
-These drivers are placed in the /usr/local/DNCA/lib/Billing/Adapter folder that should contain the files <Adapter Driver>.pm; for example if you have custom billing adapter tfcc, with the driver TFCC this folder on your bridge should contain the file TFCC.pm - the billing adapter driver that can be used.
+These billing adapter drivers are placed in the /usr/local/DNCA/lib/Billing/Adapter folder that should contain the files <Adapter Driver>.pm; for example if you have custom billing adapter tfcc, with the driver TFCC this folder on your bridge should contain the file TFCC.pm - the billing adapter driver that can be used.

-For the conference billing information storing are being used billing rules.
+Billing rules are being used for the conference billing information storing.
 Billing rules determines the specific billing adapters that are used to save CDR information, this includes comma-separated billing adapters that should be used in the specific billing rule, i.e. {[file][,][localdb][,][adapter:<name>]}:

-- file denotes that CDR information should be stored into /usr/local/DNCA/log/CDR.log file; - localdb denotes that CDR information should be stored into dnca\calls local database; - adapter:<name> denotes custom billing adapter name that should be used to store CDR information.
+- file denotes that CDR information should be stored into /usr/local/DNCA/log/CDR.log file; - localdb denotes that CDR information should be stored into dnca_calls local database; - ✓ if your custom billing adapter overrides onMDR method, the billing rule that determines the usage of such adapter must contain localdb clause, i.e. it should contain localdb,adapter: your adapter with onMDR method > - ✓ otherwise this localdb clause is optional; - adapter:<name> denotes custom billing adapter name that should be used to store CDR information.

-As it was previously mentioned the billing rule name used for your custom billing adapter should be selected in dnis\billingrule (Billing rule) call flow attribute value either on call flow or on DNIS level.
+As it was previously mentioned the billing rule name used for your custom billing adapter should be selected in dnis_billingrule (Billing rule) call flow attribute value either on call flow or on DNIS level.